 Sermon / Teaching

-A short sermon delivered by the First Minister or a guest speaker.
-Topics may include theological reflections on the sacredness of gender diversity, latest research relevant to the congregation's well-being, or teachings drawn from the church's doctrine.
+A short teaching from the First Minister or a guest speaker.
+Topics range from theological reflections on the sacredness of gender diversity to practical wisdom for everyday life.

 HRT Communion

-Those who choose to take their hormone replacement therapy do so communally, as a sacred act of affirmation.
-Participation is entirely voluntary – this is an invitation, not a requirement.
-Congregants who do not take HRT, or who prefer to take it privately, participate through presence and support.
+Those who choose to take their hormone replacement therapy do so together, as a sacred act of affirmation and joy.
+Participation is entirely voluntary; the Church does not provide medications.
+Congregants who do not take HRT participate through presence and support.

-Prayers for the community, for those facing hardship, for those who have been lost to violence or despair, and for the wider world.
+We hold space for prayers – for our community, for those facing hardship, for those we have lost, and for the wider world.
 Members may offer their own intentions.

 Regular Acts of Worship